-A charitable bequest is simply a distribution from your estate to a charitable organization through your last will and testament.
-There are different kinds of bequests.
-For each, you must use very specific language to indicate the precise direction of your assets, and to successfully carry out your final wishes.
+A charitable bequest is simply a planned gift of your estate to a charitable organization through your will.
+There are different kinds of estate gifts.
+For each, you must use very specific language to indicate the precise direction of your assets, and to successfully carry out your wishes.
 In any charitable bequest, be sure to name the recipient accurately.

 You can begin your conversation with your adviser or attorney by sharing this statement:

 “I give, devise and bequeath ____________ (a specific dollar amount or percentage of the residue of my estate) to Habitat for Humanity Tucson, fully incorporated under the laws of the State of Arizona.
 I direct this gift to be used to support Habitat for Humanity’s general programs where the need is greatest.”

 - Make sure you have an up-to-date will (or living trust) that reflects your charitable wishes.
 Without these documents, you surrender control of your property and assets to the courts.

 - Contact your financial advisor (a financial planner, lawyer or accountant) and ask for help in establishing your estate gift and will.

 - Think beyond cash – you can leave stocks, real estate, insurance policies and personal property to charitable causes.